-Quite some prominent literature and research exists with regards to the induction of genuine spiritual, mystical and peak experiences with psychedelic substances (e.g., Griffiths, Richards, McCann & Jesse, 2006; Huxley, 1954), but exploration of the associated 'anomalous' experiences that commonly accompany such pharmaco-mystical excursions is more obscure.
+Quite some prominent literature and research exists with regards to the induction of genuine spiritual, mystical, and peak experiences with psychedelic substances (e.g., Griffiths et al., 2006; Huxley, 1954), but exploration of the associated "anomalous" experiences that commonly accompany such pharmaco-mystical excursions is more obscure.
 Nevertheless, ever since the beginning of the 20th century when Western scientists and academics began earnestly turning their attention to psychedelics, there has been a clear association between the use of these substances and both the mystical and ostensibly paranormal experience.
-Indeed, those people most readily associated with the discovery and popularization of psychedelics also witnessed and explored both the transpersonal and the parapsychological dimensions that these substances induced, such as Albert Hofmann, Humphrey Osmond, John Smythies, Aldous Huxley, Gordon Wasson, Timothy Leary, Ken Kesey, Duncan Blewett, Walter Pahnke, James Fadiman and Stanislav Grof, to name but a few (Luke, 2006a, 2012).
+Indeed, those people most readily associated with the discovery and popularization of psychedelics also witnessed and explored both the transpersonal and the parapsychological dimensions that these substances induced, such as Albert Hofmann, Humphrey Osmond, John Smythies, Aldous Huxley, Gordon Wasson, Timothy Leary, Ken Kesey, Duncan Blewett, Walter Pahnke, James Fadiman, and Stanislav Grof, to name but a few (Luke, 2006a, 2012).

 Leaving aside what are termed solely mystical or spiritual experiences, this essay investigates the relationship between psychedelic substances and so-called anomalous experiences.
-The term 'anomalous', somewhat broader and less freighted than the term 'paranormal', and somewhat more neutral than the term 'transpersonal', here refers to "...an uncommon experience (e.g., synaesthesia), or one that, although it may be experienced by a significant number of persons (e.g., psi experiences), is believed to deviate from ordinary experience or from usually accepted explanations of reality according to Western mainstream science" (Cardeña, Lynn & Krippner, 2014, p.4).
-More simply, "anomalous experiences... are distinct from our ordinary state of awareness or contravene assumptions about reality" (Holt, Simmonds-Moore, Luke & French, 2012, p.2).
+The term "anomalous," somewhat broader and less freighted than the term "paranormal," and somewhat more neutral than the term "transpersonal," here refers to

+... an uncommon experience (e.g., synaesthesia), or one that, although it may be experienced by a significant number of persons (e.g., psi experiences), is believed to deviate from ordinary experience or from usually accepted explanations of reality according to Western mainstream science.
+(Cardeña et al., 2014, p.
+4)

+More simply, "anomalous experiences . . . are distinct from our ordinary state of awareness or contravene assumptions about reality" (Holt et al., 2012, p.
+2).

-Given the broad range of possible anomalous experiences, numbering over a hundred in one systematic review and categorisation (White & Brown, 1997), the current paper will focus on only a few examples typically occurring with psychedelics, for which the author has conducted reviews published elsewhere (Krippner & Luke, 2009; Luke, 2010, 2011, 2012, 2014; 2017, 2019; Luke & Kittenis, 2005; Luke & Terhune, 2013).
-These anomalous psychedelic experiences include synaesthesia, extra-dimensional percepts, out-of-body experiences, near-death experiences, entity encounters, alien abduction, sleep paralysis, interspecies communication, possession, and psi (telepathy, precognition, and clairvoyance and psychokinesis).
-Somewhat beyond the scope of this paper, there are of course many more chemically-mediated anomalous or potentially peak experiences that occur, and a broader range of 45 such experiences has been catalogued and classified into three major and six minor categories by Grof (2000): The three main categories being, i) experiential extension within space-time and consensus reality (e.g., planetary consciousness, embryonal, fetal and phylogenetic experiences); ii) experiential extension beyond space-time and consensus reality (e.g., mental mediumship, entity encounters and cosmic consciousness), and iii) transpersonal experiences of a psychoid nature (i.e., having apparent physical concomitants, e.g., physical mediumship, UFO phenomena and yogic siddhis).
-Anomalous experiences in this paper all belong to Grof's second category, with the exception of synaesthesia, which, if anywhere, falls into the first category.
+Given the broad range of possible anomalous experiences, numbering over a hundred in one systematic review and categorization (White & Brown, 1997), the current article will focus on only a few examples typically occurring with psychedelics, for which the author has conducted reviews published elsewhere (Krippner & Luke, 2009; Luke, 2010, 2011, 2012, 2014, 2017, 2019; Luke & Kittenis, 2005; Luke & Terhune, 2013).
+These anomalous psychedelic experiences include synesthesia, extradimensional percepts, out-ofbody experiences (OBEs), near-death experiences (NDEs), entity encounters, alien abduction, sleep paralysis, interspecies communication, possession, and psi (telepathy, precognition, and clairvoyance and psychokinesis).
+Somewhat beyond the scope of this article, there are of course many more chemically mediated anomalous or potentially peak experiences that occur, and a broader range of 45 such experiences has been catalogued and classified into three major and six minor categories by Grof (2000): The three main categories being (a) experiential extension within space-time and consensus reality (e.g., planetary consciousness, embryonal, fetal, and phylogenetic experiences); (b) experiential extension beyond space-time and consensus reality (e.g., mental mediumship, entity encounters, and cosmic consciousness); and (c) transpersonal experiences of a psychoid nature (i.e., having apparent physical concomitants, e.g., physical mediumship, UFO phenomena, and yogic siddhis).
+Anomalous experiences in this article all belong to Grof's second category, with the exception of synesthesia, which, if anywhere, falls into the first category.

-Given the interdisciplinary nature of the research relating to these experiences, the paper borrows widely, but by no means exhaustively, from parapsychology as well as transpersonal and religious studies, anthropology, ethnobotany, psychopharmacology, neurobiology, psychiatry, psychotherapy, and even critical theory.
+Given the interdisciplinary nature of the research relating to these experiences, the article borrows widely, but by no means exhaustively, from parapsychology as well as transpersonal and religious studies, anthropology, ethnobotany, psychopharmacology, neurobiology, psychiatry, psychotherapy, and even critical theory.
 Empirical evidence shedding light on these experiences will be discussed, where available, for some insights on the possible ontology of these experiences.
-Regarding ontology, for the purposes of this paper experiences are regarded to be at least subjectively genuine, though they are not necessarily objectively genuine phenomena.
+Regarding ontology, for the purposes of this article, experiences are regarded to be at least subjectively genuine, though they are not necessarily objectively genuine phenomena.